Merovitz Potechin LLP

 During a trial, both parties present their evidence by calling witnesses.
 Depending on the issues in the litigation, expert evidence may also be required.
 At the end of the trial, the judge will make a decision that is binding on the parties.
 If a party is not satisfied with the judge’s decision, an appeal may be started in some circumstances.

-For actions started under the simplified procedure rules, a party may request a summary trial.
+For actions started under the Simplified Procedure rules, a party may request a summary trial.
 Summary trials have strict time limitations on presentation of evidence.
-The parties present their evidence by affidavit and then the person who signed the affidavit may be cross-examined by the other party’s lawyer for a maximum of 50 minutes.
-In a summary trial, a party’s oral argument is restricted to 45 minutes.
+The parties present their evidence by affidavit and then the person who signed the affidavit may be cross-examined by the other party’s lawyer for a specified period of time.
+In a summary trial, a party’s oral argument is restricted as well.
 At the end of the summary trial, the judge issues his or her decision.